A7med3365/Rent-My-Ride/README.md

 Rent My Ride is a car rental application where users can upload their cars to be rented by other users.
 Users can:

  * See a list of all the cars available to be rented
- * Check the availibility of the car they would like to book
+ * Check the availability of the car they would like to book
  * Chat with the owner of the car
  * Book or reserve the car